Roselyn House School / The RHISE Service

 Since the School’s last Ofsted in 2019 when it was thought that the Leadership and Management would improve by ‘seeking external advice to support senior leaders in improving the quality of provision and moving the School forward into its next stage of development’, there have been lots of changes in terms of structure which has been driven from the pandemic recovery and consultation with staff, students and families alike.
 This has led to a more cohesive approach to whole school and the need for seeking external advice.

-Mrs R Smith, the School Business Manager works alongside the Headteacher and all Group Leads in the day to day running and Policy implementation of the school.
+Mrs R Smith, the School Business Manager works alongside the Headteacher and all SLT in the day to day running and Policy implementation of the school.
 They work with external agencies and arrange quality assurance reviews and visits with external professionals.

 We are supported externally by:-